16+ High Carb Lunches for Runners

 Some even range as high as 9-12 g/kg/day for those who are exercising for hours a day at a high intensity.

-Using the athletes grocery list, you can make sure you have ample carbohydrate choices on hand to make lunch.
+Using the grocery list for athletes, you can make sure you have ample carbohydrate choices on hand to make lunch.
 I love to pull from some of these best carb loading foods for running.

 Some of my favorites (that I stock up on from Thrive Market) include: